 WHAT YEAR WAS JESUS

-But for now I believe that you will find, as I did in this study to learn the YEAR that Jesus died, to be a very interesting study to see if we can indeed know the exact year on which Jesus was crucified.
-So then let us begin this study in God's word by taking a close look at that which we do KNOW for a certainty.
+But for now I believe that you will find, as I did in this study, to learn the YEAR that Jesus died, to be a very interesting study, which is to see if we can indeed know the exact year on which Jesus was crucified.
+So then, let us begin this study in God's word by taking a close look at that which we do KNOW for a certainty.

 We know from reading the four gospels in the New Testament that Jesus was crucified under the reign of Pontius Pilate.
 Please read Matthew 27:1,2, which clearly shows us that Jesus was delivered into the hands of Pontius Pilate, who was the governor or ruler of that region at the time Jesus was crucified.

 It is just a matter of examining the CLUES we find in God's word that will lead us to knowing the exact year that Jesus was crucified.
 Also these people being recorded in HISTORY as well as in the Bible brings some eternal evidence that supports that the Bible is true and not a book of so called "MYTHS" as some skeptics claim.